Strong duality of a conic optimization problem with a single hyperplane and two cone constraints: Introduction

-Assertion (i) indicates that both Conditions Tp and Td are equivalently important to guarantee strong duality between primal COP~\eqref {eq:COPprimal} and dual COP~\eqref{eq:COPdual}.
+Assertion (i) indicates that both Conditions Cl and Ri are equally important to guarantee strong duality between primal COP~\eqref {eq:COPprimal} and dual COP~\eqref{eq:COPdual}.
+We note that ``Conditions Ri and Po'' in assertion (iii) can be replaced with a single condition that ``there exists a $\widetilde{t} \in \Real$ such that $\q - \h \widetilde{t} \in \mbox{int}(\coneK_1^*+\coneK_2^*)$ (the interior of $\coneK_1^*+\coneK_2^*$)''.
+(See Lemma~\ref{lemma:sufficient}).
 The most significant (and straightforward) consequence of assertions (iii) and (i) of the theorem is: \coro If the set of optimal solutions (or the feasible region) of primal {\rm COP}~\eqref{eq:COPprimal} is nonempty and bounded, then $-\infty < \eta_p = \eta_d < \infty$. \ecoro